 The Colorado State Mathematics Department has prepared customized review materials for students to use to review for all sections of the exam.
-These items are available in pdf format.
+These items are available in pdf and interactive format.
 We *strongly* recommend that you prepare before taking the MPE!

 If you are an incoming student, you may be eligible to take the unproctored Math Placement Exam from home.
 Once you begin your degree program on campus, you are no longer eligible to take the unproctored version of the exam.